lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 The process is as follows:
 - We iterate over all the created descriptor pools.
 - After that, we iterate over the descriptor set layout descriptor types.
-Remember that a descriptor ste layout can reference several descriptor types.
+Remember that a descriptor set layout can reference several descriptor types.
 - For each of the types we get the available descriptors in the current pool.
 - If we do no recognize the descriptor type or we are requesting more descriptors than a single pool can handle (exceeding the physical